 FTX has become a staple for day traders who enjoy speculating on a multitude of markets.
 FTX also recently acquired Blockfolio, an app-based portfolio tracking service for USD 150 million.
 This move was done with an intent to increase the exchange’s global retail userbase.

-Thanks to the fact that the FTX platform was designed by traders, for traders, it is an easy to use and intuitive platform that’s a pleasure for experienced traders and easy to pick up for new traders.
+Thanks to the fact that the FTX platform was designed by traders, for traders, it is an easy-to-use and intuitive platform that’s a pleasure for experienced traders and easy to pick up for new traders.

 FTX has excellent asset support with over 275 crypto assets supported which can be traded against 6 base currencies which are: BTC, USDT, BRZ, TRYB, USD and EUR.
 FTX also has excellent Fiat support for Fiat onboarding including USD, EUR, GBP, AUD, HKD, SGD, TRY, ZAR, CAD, CHF and BRL with support for TRY coming soon.